RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

       once: Once // lock guard to make sure static is set only once }

+   // static variable type must have the Sync trait bound.
-   // we know that it is safe to use get_static() in a concurrent program unsafe impl Sync for Stt {}
+   // and we also make sure that Stt can only be accessed in a thread safe manner. unsafe impl Sync for Stt {}

    // static variable